HarshKapadia2/networking/homa.md

 ### `BUSY`

 -   `BUSY(rpc_id)`
--   Sent from sender to receiver.
+-   Sent by the sender.
 -   Indicates that a response to `RESEND` will be delayed.
     -   The sender might be busy transmitting higher priority messages or another RPC operation is still being executed.
 -   Used to prevent timeouts.